 The Andes and Norte Grande

 The Cordillera de Los Andes forms the backbone of Chile.
-The mountain range has an average height of 5,000m but begins to descend just south of Santiago and vanishes in the continent’s south.
-Outdoor enthusiasts moving to Chile will love to explore its most outstanding peaks.
-For instance, the volcanoes Llullaillaco, Tres Cruces, and Ojos del Salado.
+The mountain range has an average height of 5,000 m, but begins to descend just past Santiago and vanishes once you get to the south of the continent.
+Outdoor enthusiasts will love exploring its peaks, including the volcanoes Llullaillaco, Tres Cruces, and Ojos del Salado.

-Norte Grande, or Grand North, shares borders with Peru and is home to the Atacama Desert, which is considered one of the driest areas in the world.
-Some areas of Norte Grande do not see any rainfall throughout the entire year, which is why most people settle at the coast.
+Norte Grande, or Grand North, borders Peru and is home to the Atacama Desert, which is considered one of the driest areas in the world.
+Some areas of Norte Grande do not see any rainfall throughout the entire year, which is why most people settle on the coast.